12oman/lecture-notes/public/lectures/ET/week3.md

 ## discussion questions

 1. "how can we get from hand logics to claw logics?" - what does this question from the essay suggest about specialization vs generalization in tech development?
 2. how do frameworks like the kardashev scale help us imagine stuff beyond our current tech horizon?
 3. how might a "planetary society" be different from our current one in terms of design practices and aesthetic values?
 4. what's the relationship between "art-school postmodernism" and technological innovation?
 5. think about the quote: "we are always looking for counter-logics" - how can designers and technologists create truly new systems rather than just iterations of existing ones?

+---

+"it doesn't matter if what you're experiencing is an original sign, a copy or simulacra if these possibilities—denatured signs, attenuated copies, metaphoric or metonymic permutations, experiments in semioticity, or just bad rip-offs—are deployed as part of the sanctioned script."

+- from "Intergalactic, Planetary, Planetary, Intergalactic :
+Found Logics in Sci-Fi and Games" by Roman Mitch

+---

 ## homework (for week 4)

 create a speculative design concept for a type II civilization artifact - something that would only be possible for a society that had harnessed the complete energy of its star. consider:
 * what problem does it solve or what opportunity does it create?
 * how does it function at the stellar scale?
 * what aesthetic qualities would reflect its purpose and context?